qgis/qgis-js/packages/qgis-js/README.md

 ## Description

 QGIS core compiled to WebAssembly to run it on the web platform.
-This package provides the WebAssembly module and JavaScript/TypeScript API to load the runtime and interact with QGIS core.
+This package provides the WebAssembly module and JavaScript/TypeScript API to load the runtime and interact with QGIS.

 See the [qgis-js repository](https://github.com/qgis/qgis-js) for more information about the project.